practicingruby/practicing-ruby-paid/posts/v6/010-concept-before-code.md

 **Problem: It is very easy to sink a large amount of time and effort into a side project before discovering the core problems that need to be solved.**

+There are lots of reasons to work on side projects, but there are two that stand out above the rest: scratching a personal itch by solving a real problem, and improving your understanding of various programming tools and techniques.
+These motivating factors are not mutally exclusive, but they are competing interests.
+For that reason, it pays to decide what your main goal is before setting out to work on a new side project.

+Many of my side projects end up to be a rails application skeleton with a couple database models and a few half-built and poorly styled CRUD screens.

 Had a very complicated vision of an interesting program:

 - Add/edit/view/download as PDF recipes